Subscribe to stay updated

 There are also other bodies, like the Forest Stewardship Council.
 They ensure that any wood-based products (like cardboard) are made from sustainably-sourced forests.

-Eco-friendly packaging, coupled with sustainable package design, is a potent combination.
+Sustainable product packaging, coupled with sustainable package design, is a potent combination.
 These characteristics can be a great way to set your brand above your competitors.

 What is sustainable design in packaging?